Graduate Program Admission

 Successful applicants generally have a GPA of 3.5 or above, but are expected to have a minimum of 3.2.
 The combined Verbal and Quantitative GRE score should be at least 308 and the Writing, a 3.5 or higher.
 Exceptions to these thresholds are sometimes made.

 Deadlines are for receipt of application and supporting documents that includes transcripts, letters of recommendation, GRE scores, English language scores, and writing sample.
 Incomplete applications will not be considered until all supporting documents are received.
 Late applications will not be processed until all on-time applications have been handled.

-PhD Applicants – applications must be submitted online NO LATER than January 12th of the calendar year of admission.
+PhD Applicants – We only offer a fall start for the PhD program, with a target class size of 8-12 students.
+Applications must be submitted online NO LATER than December 20th of the calendar year prior to admission.

-- Duke does not accept applications for transfer into the PhD program from other programs.
+- Duke does not accept applications for transfer into the PhD or MA programs from other programs.

 - Applicants must offer verbal, quantitative and writing aptitude scores on the GRE.

 - Ordinarily, applicants will have earned the BA or BS degree with at least 12 undergraduate semester hours in political science.